cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/assignment4.md

 ## Step 6 - Submission

-Make sure you've completed all of the TODOs, including your name/netid in `components/layout/Footer.tsx` and the hours worked in `pages/index.tsx`
+Make sure you've completed all of the TODOs, including your name/netid in `components/layout/Footer.tsx` and the hours worked in `pages/index.tsx`.

-Feel free to remove the contents of your `firebaseConfig` object in `firebase.ts` before submission.
-We will be grading by connecting your app to our own database.

 Once you are done, please zip up everything in your project folder EXCEPT the `node_modules` and `.next` folders.